nickytonline/bcn-reactjs-storybook-talk-2016-07-25/README.md

 * run  `npm start`.
 * open a browser and hit [http://localhost:3000](http://localhost:3000), and you are ready to roll.

-Note: Thanks to the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate) for facilitating writing the slide deck.
+Note: Thanks to the [Spectacle](https://github.com/FormidableLabs/spectacle) project and the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate) for facilitating writing the slide deck.

+# To Run the Workbench (React Storybook)
+* run `npm i`, if you haven't already.
+* run  `npm run workbench`.
+* open a browser and hit [http://localhost:9001](http://localhost:9001), and you are ready to roll.